PrasannaPandugula/my-hashnode-repo/cmep8pahn000302l13h6uelqf.md

 ### **What is a Container?**

-A container is a lightweight, portable unit that packages an application and its dependencies together, ensuring it runs consistently across the different environments.
+A container is a lightweight, portable unit that packages an application and its dependencies together, ensuring it runs consistently across different environments.

 ### Container vs Virtual Machine (VM)

 **VM’s:** Run on a hypervisor, include a full guest OS → heavier, slower startup, more resource usage.

-**Container:** Share the host OS Kernel, only package app + dependencies → lightweight, faster startup, less resource usage
+**Container:** Share the host OS Kernel, only package app and dependencies → lightweight, faster startup, less resource usage.

-👉 **Why containers are lightweight?**
+👉 **Why are containers lightweight?**

-Because they don’t need a full full operating system; they use the host OS kernel and isolate app at the process level.
+Because they don’t need a full operating system, they use the host OS kernel and isolate the app at the process level.

 ### What is Docker?